Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

 with $f=MN$ and $\tau=\beta/M$.
 We have replaced here the true quantum particles by fictitious classical ring polymers consisting of $M$ replicas (beads) of the system connected to each other by harmonic springs evolving in the imaginary time $\tau$.
 Without loss of generality, we can extend the definition of classical vectors to the quantum case, by including all $M$ replicas in the string, such that $\bvec{q} \equiv \left( \bvec{q}^{(1)},\ldots,\bvec{q}^{(i)},\ldots,\bvec{q}^{(M)} \right)^T$ and it becomes $3NM$-dimensional.
 Bold vectors will automatically include all replicas in the quantum case.
 If interpreted classically, the partition function $Z$ in Eq.~(\ref{Z}) describes a system at the effective temperature $M T$.
 The Hamiltonian $H_M$ corresponding to this quantum-to-classical isomorphism reads as

 written in mass-scaled coordinates (\ref{mass_scaling}), with $\tilde{\omega}_M = M/\beta \hbar$, and subjected to the ring boundary condition $q_i^{(0)} \equiv q_i^{(M)}$.
 Thus, the PIMD method is a way to calculate quantum mechanical properties using the recipes from classical statistical mechanics with a modified Hamiltonian containing an additional quantum kinetic term.
-Using the well-known formula for a generic observable $A$